PedroBVidal/insightface/README.md

 To trigger the training, also move to `recognition/arcface_torch` and run `python3 train_v2.py idifface_r50_onegpu`.
 The training will run with default configuration.

 For the FRCSyn competition we used the DCface dataset, available at [here](https://github.com/mk-minchul/dcface).
 The dataset with 550k identities was reduced to ~<500K images.
+With the downloaded dataset, configure the path to the training dataset and the used number of identities and images at `recognition/arcface_torch/configs/dcface_r100_onegpu.py`.

 To train the model, move to `recognition/arcface_torch` and run `python3 train_v2.py dcface_r100_onegpu`.
 The training will run with default configuration.